 It is a program that is done with collecting the rainwater falling down from the roof.
 It uses the plastic bottle 1,5 liter connected to chamfer and water reservoir.
 The rain will fall down to the water reservoir through the chamfer.
 The interesting part of this program is the people can have their creativity in utilizing the bottle plastic to make their rain harvesting.
 After four times of workshops, the people can make the tool by their selves.
 HUMAS UNS/Dwi/Imron

-UNS - The Professional Certification Institute (LSP) Universitas Sebelas Maret (UNS) Surakarta...
+UNS - The Faculty of Medicine (FK) of Universitas Sebelas Maret (UNS) Surakarta currently ranks...

-UNS - The Bengawan Formula Student Team of Universitas Sebelas Maret (UNS) Surakarta achieved...
+UNS - The Bengawan UV Team from the Faculty of Engineering (FT) of Universitas Sebelas Maret (UNS)...